johannbrehmer/pointers/README.md

 *Johann Brehmer (mail@johannbrehmer.de), 2020*

 This is a list of tools, techniques, and tips that made me feel more productive.
-In all of these areas I have much to learn, and I will be happy about every comment of the form "Don't do X, that's stupid; do Y instead".
+In all of these areas I have much to learn, if you think "X is stupid, you should do Y instead", please let me know.

 ### Project organization